Cập nhật: 01-01-1970 12:00:00 | Blogs about Vietnam | Lượt xem: 1164

 About Ninh Binh

-Once the capital of the country during 10th century, Ninh Binh is featured by historical legendary and reveal the proud and touching stories since the country’s early forming.
+Once the capital of the country during 10th century, Ninh Binh is featured by historical heroes and touching stories since the country’s early forming.
 Ninh Binh is a sacred land of extraordinary people.
-We could name with some heroics like Dinh Tien Hoang King, Le Dai Hanh King, Nguyen Cong Tru, Truong Han Sieu, etc. who played important roles in the development of the country, independence achieve as well as nation protection.
+We could name with some heroics like Dinh Tien Hoang King, Le Dai Hanh King, Nguyen Cong Tru, Truong Han Sieu, etc. who played important roles in the development of the country, independence achievement as well as nation protection.

-One of the most popular places in Ninh Binh, Tam Coc means “three caves” is endowed with still Ngo Dong River which was blocked by the karst mountain.
+One of the most popular places in Ninh Binh, Tam Coc in Ninh Binh Vietnam means “three caves” which is endowed with still Ngo Dong River blocked by the karst mountain.
 After million years, the limestone has been eroded and water current is smoothly run through the mountains which nowadays create a charming sightseeing complex of boat trip and three water caves.

-Stop by and hop on a local boat and quietly sail along calm river in around 1.5 – 2 hours to contemplate the karst mountain and explore the water caves.
-Different travel season will offer different colorful landscape.
+Stop by and hop on a local boat then sail quietly along calm river in around 1.5 – 2 hours to contemplate the picturesque karst mountain and explore the water caves.
+Different travel seasons will offer different colorful landscape.
 During Mar – May, the nature is wholly greenish with tree on mountains, emerald water in the river, and green rice planted on riverbank.
-In one month later, the area is embellished with some yellow tripe when the rice is ripe and color by bright yellow.
+In one month later, the area is embellished with some yellow tripe when the rice is ripe and colored by bright yellow.
 The rest months would be variable depending or rotational agriculture farming.

 Trang An Ecological Site

-Belong to the Trang An Complex of 2,168 ha, Trang An Ecological Site is a beguiling area pleasing dozens of visitors by its archeological, geographical and aesthetical values which make the place listed as a UNESSCO Cultural Heritage.
-Trang An, Ninh Binh is a place of giant karst mountains forming different shapes lie next to the graceful and still river winding to connect the caves and valleys.
-The ecological site offers visitors a picturesque area with fresh atmosphere for a pleasant visit.
+Belong to the Trang An Complex of 2,168 ha, Trang An Ecological Site is a beguiling area pleasing visitors by its archeological, geographical and aesthetical values which make the place listed as a UNESSCO Cultural Heritage.
+Trang An is a place of giant karst mountains forming different shapes lie next to the graceful and still river winding to connect the caves and valleys.
+The ecological site offers visitors beautiful scenes with fresh atmosphere for a pleasant visit.

 Active people seeking for off-beaten-track could follow the trails, hike up to the hill of around 60m high.
 Beginning at Cay Bang Pier, you will excitingly surpass Cay hill (named after Cay Tree, a branch of Diospyros species, which mainly cover this hill), Vai hill (also named after Vai Tree) and Tran Temple Hill where is presented with sacred Tran Temple – one of the country’s four guardian temples during the Dinh Dynasty.